apache/fury-site/docs/guide/csharp/custom-serializers.md

   limitations under the License.
 ---

-Use a manual serializer when a type is not generated with `[ForyStruct]` or requires specialized encoding.
+Use a custom serializer when a type is not generated with `[ForyStruct]` or requires specialized encoding.

 [External-type serialization](external-types.md) generates serializers for mutable third-party targets, including exact private or renamed fields.
-Use a manual serializer for immutable, constructor-only, factory-only, readonly, init-only, converted, or custom-wire targets.
-On .NET 8, a private external wire field whose declaring type or accessor signature is generic also requires a manual serializer.
+Use a custom serializer for immutable, constructor-only, factory-only, readonly, init-only, converted, or custom-wire targets.
+On .NET 8, a private external wire field whose declaring type or accessor signature is generic also requires a custom serializer.
 Exact storage-only mappings do not emit private accessors.

 ## Implement `Serializer<T>`